 Product roadmaps today are filled with challenges and obstacles – from properly estimating scope and time to ensuring that all teams involved understand and work towards a common goal.
-Craft.io’s Roadmap tool puts all of these pieces together by providing you with a long-term view of all of your product planning in one place – systematically setting a vision and goals, initiatives and milestones so that everyone is aligned for success.
+Craft.io’s strategic roadmap puts all of these pieces together by providing you with a long-term view of all of your product plans in one place – systematically setting a vision and objectives, key results and milestones alongside the development work so that everyone is aligned for success.

 Here is what we'll cover in this article:

 - Strategic Roadmap Views